colinRawlings/cmake_tools/notes.md

 ### CMake Projects with boost

 - Build boost (see project help).
+    - [download .7z archive](https://www.boost.org/) and extract with 7zip (much faster).
+    - run: `<path to boost>/bootstrap.bat`
+    - run the build:
+        ```bash
+        b2.exe --with-filesystem --with-test --with-regex --with-chrono toolset=msvc-14.1 address-model=64 architecture=x86 link=shared threading=multi
+        ```
+        *n.b. the suprising omission of hyphens when specifying the properties.
+This omission is also present in the output from `b2.exe --help`.
+With the hyphens (e.g. `--link=shared`) the settings appeared to be ignored.*

-- Declare settings used during the boost build:
+- Declare settings used during the boost build in the cmake file.:
     ```cmake
     set(Boost_USE_MULTITHREADED ON)
     set(Boost_USE_STATIC_LIBS OFF)